Skein algebras and cluster algebras of marked surfaces: Triangulations

-\begin{prop} Assume $\S$ is triangulable. \begin{enumerate} \item Triangulations of $\S$ always exist. \item Any simple multicurve of distinct arcs is contained in some triangulation. \item An arc is in every triangulation if and only if it is a boundary arc. \item Every triangulation has $|\Delta| = 6g+3h+2|\M|-6$ arcs, where $g$ is the genus and $h$ is the number of boundary components of $\S$. \item Every pair of triangulations are related by a sequence of flips. \end{enumerate} \end{prop} \begin{proof}Our triangulations differ from those in \cite{FST08}, in that they forbid boundary arcs.
+\begin{prop} Let $\S$ be a triangulable surface with marked points $\mathcal{M}$. \begin{enumerate} \item Triangulations of $\S$ always exist.\footnote{That is, the definitions `triangulable' and `triangulation' behave as expected.} \item Any simple multicurve of distinct arcs is contained in some triangulation. \item An arc is in every triangulation if and only if it is a boundary arc. \item Every triangulation has $|\Delta| = 6g+3h+2|\M|-6$ arcs, where $g$ is the genus and $h$ is the number of boundary components of $\S$. \item Every pair of triangulations are related by a sequence of flips. \end{enumerate} \end{prop} \begin{proof}Our triangulations differ from those in \cite{FST08}, in that they forbid boundary arcs.
 However, their results can still be applied with appropriate modification.

 $(1)$. \cite[Lemma 2.13]{FST08}.

 $(2)$.
 This follows from the given definition of `triangulation'.

 $(3)$.
 A boundary arc is in every triangulation because it has no crossings with any other arcs, and so it can always be added to a simple multicurve without breaking simplicity.
 For any non-boundary arc $\curve$, find a triangulation containing $\curve$ and flip $\curve$, to get a new triangulation which does not contain $\curve$.